Bachelor of Business in Convention and Event Management

-This course offers an optional international exchange program for second year students to study in the United States, Canada, England, Austria, the Netherlands or Hong Kong.
+This course offers an optional international exchange program for second year students to study overseas.

-Graduates may pursue careers in professional conference organisations, trade fair and exhibition development, event or destination marketing, corporate meeting planning, event and concert production, festival direction, event planning, and/or sponsorship coordination.
+Professional positions in conference organisation, trade fair and exhibition development, event or destination marketing, corporate meeting planning, event and concert production, festival direction, event planning, and/or sponsorship coordination.

-An internship program, which counts as four units of the degree, provides students with a block of practical workplace experience in a hospitality, event or tourism organisation in Australia or overseas.
+An internship program, which counts as four core units of the degree, provides students with a block of practical workplace experience during their final study session in a hospitality, event or tourism organisation in Australia or overseas.

 Major areas of study

-The course offers industry-specific topics developed in consultation with industry and academic leaders in their field.
-These include festival and special events planning; events operations management; hazard, facility and risk management; production planning and management; and conventions and exhibition planning.
+The course offers topics developed in consultation with industry and academic leaders in their field.
+These include festival and special events planning; event operations management; facility and risk management; production planning and management; and convention and exhibition planning.